TRASAL/Dedispersion/README.md

  * *dms*                     Number of dispersion measures, ie. length of dm dimension; should be divisible by *threads1*, *items1*, and *threads1 x items1*
  * *dm_first*                Dispersion measure [m3/parsec?]
  * *dm_step*                 Dispersion measure step size [m3/parsec?]

-Kernel Configuration arguments:
+ * *zapped_channels*         File containing tainted channels, or empty file
  * *split-seconds*           Optional.
 Sets a different way of treating the input: (not implemented in subband, unclear if it will be useful).
 Reduces data transfers but slows down computation.

-    * standard mode data is continuous in memmory
+    * default mode: data is continuous in memmory
     * split-seconds mode: data is blocked in bunches of 1 second
  *  *local*                  Defines OpenCL memmory space to use; ie. automatic or manual caching.

     * global [default]
     * local, local is often faster

+### Kernel Configuration arguments

  *  *threads0*              Number of threads in dimension 0 (time)
  *  *threads1*              Number of threads in dimension 1 (dm)